 - WMU Application: Submit a general application to Western Michigan University: wmich.edu/apply.

-Before you can be admitted to any music program (BA, BMA, BM or BS), you must complete our audition/interview and testing program at one of the dates indicated above.
-This is a full-day event which takes place on campus.
-For more specific information about the audition requirements for your major, see Academics / Undergraduate and Admissions Requirements.
-You must audition or interview in November, January or February to ensure entrance and scholarship consideration.
-Instrumental and vocal studios are limited in the number of students that may be accepted.
+Before you can be admitted to any music program (BA, BMA, BM or BS), you must complete our audition/interview and testing program on one of the dates indicated above.
+This is a full-day event that is currently scheduled to take place on campus in person (except for February 24, which is online).
+For most degrees, you will be required to submit a video and/or portfolio due at least a week before NSAD, and then will have live, in-person events on the specific date.
+(If health conditions change, we will return to virtual NSAD events.)
+For more specific information about the admissions requirements for your major, see Academics / Undergraduate and Admissions Requirements.
+You must audition and/or interview in November, January, or February to ensure entrance and scholarship consideration.
+Programs and studios are limited in the number of students that may be accepted.
 Admission is highly competitive.
 Students may apply a maximum of two times for any program or studio.
-If you cannot come to WMU on one of these dates, please notify us promptly and we will attempt to determine an alternate date.

 Graduate: How to apply

-- Complete a Graduate Admissions Application to Western Michigan University.
+- WMU Application: Complete a Graduate Admissions Application to Western Michigan University.
+For general information about WMU's Graduate College, visit the Future Students website.
 International students should begin at the International Admissions and Services website.

-- Within the School of Music, you will be required to complete an audition and/or submit a portfolio of documents as appropriate to your intended degree and area of concentration.
-It is strongly encouraged that you make your arrangements with the appropriate faculty member to visit campus in person prior to March 1 for an audition or interview.
-Please see the School of Music's Graduate Studies page for more detailed information about each degree program.
+- Audition/Interview/Portfolio: Within the School of Music, you will be required to complete an audition and/or submit a portfolio of documents as appropriate to your intended degree and area of concentration.
+These should be arranged by the applicant with the appropriate faculty member from your intended area of study.

-In the unlikely event that weather forces WMU to close, School of Music auditions will need to be canceled.
+Currently, all admission events will be held in person, except for an online NSAD on February 24.
+In the unlikely event that weather forces WMU to close, the School of Music auditions will need to be canceled.
 Information on the University's status may be found at www.wmich.edu or by calling (269) 387-1001.
 Information on the status of School of Music auditions will be available at (269) 387-4672.

-For questions regarding Undergraduate admissions contact Dr. Julie Rickert, Undergraduate Advisor, email@example.com, (269) 387-4672
+For questions regarding Undergraduate admissions contact the Music Undergraduate Advisor, firstname.lastname@example.org, (269) 387-4672.

-For questions regarding Graduate admissions contact Dr. David Loberg Code, Graduate Coordinator, firstname.lastname@example.org or (269) 387-4675.
+For questions regarding Graduate admissions contact the Music Graduate Coordinator, email@example.com or (269) 387-4672.